- What is AZ Gold?

 How many grams of gold are my certificates worth?

-As per the Asset Manager, you can divide the total value of your certificates by the current buy price of gold to get the number of grams of gold your investment is worth.
-Prices are currently viewed at the EGX website and will be visible in-app soon.
+As per the Asset Manager, as a proxy, you can divide the total value of your certificates by the current price of gold to get an estimate of the number of grams of gold your investment is worth.

 How to place an order?